R-Finance/rfinance/content/cfp.md

 under economic hardship.

-Submissions will be reviewed and accepted on a rolling basis with a final submission deadline of February 1, 2020.
-Submitters will be notified via email starting February 15, 2020 of acceptance and presentation length.
+Submissions will be reviewed and accepted on a rolling basis with a final submission deadline of **February 28, 2020**.
+Submitters will be notified via email on a rolling basis of acceptance and presentation length, so submit your

 Additional details will be announced via the conference website http://www.RinFinance.com/ as they become available.
 Information on previous years' presenters and their presentations are under the `Archive` tab of the site.
-We will make a seperate announcement when registration opens, in March.
+We'll make a seperate announcement when registration opens, in March.